Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

 You should also consider the consequences for your child if a godparent fails to fulfill their responsibilities.

-3. Godparents’ lifestyle
+3. Godparents’ Lifestyle

-4. Location of godparents
+4. Location of Godparents

-Godparents are generally an important part of a godchild’s life since they must be present to set a good example for the child and celebrate festivals.
+Godparents are an important part of a godchild’s life since they must be present to set a good example for the child and celebrate festivals.

 Ensure the role of a godparent is something you can handle before saying yes to it.
 If not, let you NO be clear and precise.